 ismaël (Mohamed Ismail Louati) is a filmmaker, visual artist and writer.
-He is the author, editor, producer and director of approximately twenty films, art videos and audio-visual works including Leila’s Blues (premiered at Cannes Film Festival Director’s Fortnight 2018) and Babylon (Grand Prix at FID Marseille and Universities Award at DOC Lisboa 2012).
-He is currently producing 373, Pasteur street, a short essay; shooting The Syrians, a documentary about Syrians in the Lebanon (granted by Dubai Film Festival, Tunisian-French coproduction Fund, Kamal Lazaar Foundation, Arab Fund for Arts and Culture, …) and developing his first narrative feature A woman (granted by Tunisian Ministry of Culture in 2018).
-He also co-founded several filmmaker’s, artist’s and poets’ collectives and associations besides curating contemporary art exhibitions.
+He is the author, editor, producer and director of approximately twenty films, art videos and audio-visual works including Leila’s Blues (premiered at the Cannes Film Festival Director’s Fortnight 2018) and Babylon (Grand Prix at FID Marseille and Universities Award at DOC Lisboa 2012).
+He is currently producing 373, Pasteur street, a short essay; shooting The Syrians, a documentary about Syrians in the Lebanon (funded by the Dubai Film Festival, Tunisian-French coproduction Fund, Kamal Lazaar Foundation, Arab Fund for Arts and Culture, …) and developing his first narrative feature A woman (funded by the Tunisian Ministry of Culture in 2018).
+He has also co-founded several filmmaker’s, artist’s and poets’ collectives and associations as well as curating contemporary art exhibitions.
 His artistic and theoretical work revolves around the questioning of the image and its political shaping in a globalized world.

 Against All Odds/Présent Composé